 George Barany was born in Hungary in 1955 and emigrated with his family to the USA in 1960.
 Barany attended the prestigious Stuyvesant High School in New York City, and then, in 1971, started his graduate studies with Professor R.B.
 Merrifield at The Rockefeller University.
 He published his first paper in 1973 on the synthesis of an ATP-binding peptide.
 Barany received his Ph.D. in 1977 for the development of the Dts protecting group, and began his independent academic career at the University of Minnesota Twin Cities campus in 1980.
 His present rank of full Professor of Chemistry was reached in 1991, and a joint appointment as Professor of Laboratory Medicine and Pathology took effect in 1996.
 Barany was named a Distinguished McKnight University Professor in 1997.

 Professor Barany's research interests involve peptide synthesis (particularly the solid-phase method), protecting groups for organic functionalities (with an emphasis of the concept of orthogonality), the chemistry of thiols, disulfides, and polysulfanes, functionalization of soluble and insoluble polymers, and mass spectrometry.
-His research, described in over 350 scientific publications, has covered areas ranging from the chemical synthesis of garlic constituents to studies on the mechanisms of protein folding to methods for chemical combinatorial libraries to advances in the preparation of anti-sense DNA and RNA to the development of DNA and PNA arrays for the multiplex detection of genetic diseases.
+His research, described in over 370 scientific publications, has covered areas ranging from the chemical synthesis of garlic constituents to studies on the mechanisms of protein folding to methods for chemical combinatorial libraries to advances in the preparation of anti-sense DNA and RNA to the development of DNA and PNA arrays for the multiplex detection of genetic diseases.
 Barany has authored a number of seminal review articles on various aspects of the peptide field.
 He served a six-year term on the Council of the American Peptide Society and was co-Chair of the Sixteenth American Peptide Symposium, held in Minneapolis June 26-July 1, 1999.
 The (non-scientific) highlight of this meeting was Peptide Ångst: La Triviata, the first-ever opera about peptides (co-authored with Gary Gisselman).
-Professor Barany was listed among "America's 100 Brightest Scientists under 40" by Science Digest in 1984, and received in 1994 the Vincent du Vigneaud Award for outstanding achievements in peptide research and in 2006 the Ralph F. Hirschmann Award in Peptide Chemistry from the American Chemical Society.
-A biographical vignette about Professor Barany and the award appeared in Chemical & Engineering News.
+Professor Barany was listed among "America's 100 Brightest Scientists under 40" by Science Digest in 1984, and he was honored by the 1994 Vincent du Vigneaud Award for outstanding achievements in peptide research, the 2006 Ralph F. Hirschmann Award in Peptide Chemistry from the American Chemical Society [click here or here for a biographical vignette], and the 2015 Murray Goodman Scientific Excellence & Mentorship Award from the American Peptide Society.
 Other honors include his selection as a Searle Scholar in 1982 and a USPHS Research Career Development Award from 1982-87.

 Some Interesting Links about Professor Barany: